jethronap/UNDO-agentic/README.md

-# Agentic Counter-Surveillance Analysis
+# An Agentic System for Researching Surveillance Infrastructure

-A multi-agent system for analyzing surveillance infrastructure using OpenStreetMap data.
-The system operates completely locally without external APIs and uses LangChain-based agents that create memories of their actions.
+A multi-agent system for analyzing surveillance infrastructure deployed in a given urban environment using OpenStreetMap data.
+The system operates completely locally without external APIs.

 ## Overview